aditya-paliwal/DLND-Project-3/README.md

 # Project Title

-Using Recurring Network for Generation of TV Scripts
+Using Recurrent Neural Network for Generation of TV Scripts

 ## Introduction

-In this project we had to build a [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) (RNN) using [TensorFlow](https://www.tensorflow.org/) and use it to generate a new [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV script for a scene at [Moe's Tavern](https://simpsonswiki.com/wiki/Moe's_Tavern) using part of the [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
+This was my third project in Udacity 17-week Deep Learning Nanodegree Foundation.
+In this project, I built a [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) (RNN) using [TensorFlow](https://www.tensorflow.org/) and used it to generate a new [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV script for a scene at [Moe's Tavern](https://simpsonswiki.com/wiki/Moe's_Tavern) using part of the [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
 The project was written in Python (on a [_Jupyter Notebook_](https://github.com/HaraldoFilho/DLND-tv-script-generation/blob/master/dlnd_tv_script_generation.ipynb)) using the libraries _numpy_ and _tensorflow_, running on an _Anaconda_ environment

 ### Prerequisites

-The requirments are listed as:
+The requirements are listed as:

 - Python3
 - Anaconda
 - Jupyter Notebook
-- numpy
-- TensorFlow
+- Libraries (numpy, tensorflow)

 ### Installing